Cohutta Wilderness: Hydrology, ecology, and climate

-The Cohutta Mountains, particularly the eastern region and the Potato Patch-Grassy-Bald Escarpment in the southwestern section, comprise one of the rainiest areas in Georgia due to its orographic lift.
-The north-facing coves in this region receive over 80 inches of annual rainfall fostering some of the southernmost Appalachian temperate rainforests which are characterized by a thick, dense, and lush herbaceous layer of plants.
+The Cohutta Mountains, particularly the eastern slopes and the Potato Patch–Grassy–Bald escarpment in the southwestern portion of the range, form one of Georgia's notable high-rainfall mountain areas.
+Like the better-known Highlands–Cashiers region of the Blue Ridge Escarpment in southwestern North Carolina, where the Highlands Plateau receives about 80–100 inches (2,000–2,500 mm) of annual precipitation, the Cohuttas receive enhanced rainfall through orographic lift as moist air is forced upward over abrupt mountain relief.
+Although smaller and less continuous than the more Eastern Blue Ridge Escarpment, the Cohutta escarpment occupies a similar ecological role on the western edge of the Blue Ridge, rising above the lower Ridge and Valley province and creating a cool, wet upland habitat island.
+The eastern Cohuttas receive more than 80 inches of rain annually, producing temperate rainforest-like conditions in north-facing coves and sheltered headwater basins.
+This precipitation fosters some of the southernmost Appalachian temperate rainforests which are characterized by a thick, dense, and lush herbaceous layer of plants Additionally, these wet coves support rich Southern Appalachian plant communities with dense herbaceous layers, mossy boulderfields, rhododendron and hemlock thickets, and mesic hardwood forests.
+In this respect, the Cohuttas represent a smaller western counterpart to the Highlands Escarpment, a rugged orographic rain trap where elevation, slope aspect, and abundant precipitation combine to preserve some of the southernmost rainforest-like habitats in the Appalachian Mountains.

 Big Frog Mountain during the winter.

 Only the highest elevations in the Cohuttas and high elevation valleys such as Boatwright Valley and Jacks River Fields Campground, the latter which lies at 2700 ft fall with the Appalachian influenced subtropical highland (Köppen climate classification Cfb) climate, a variety grouped within Oceanic climates known for their milder summer climate.
 These valleys act as cold sinks or frost hollows due to their unique topography which allows cold air to settle and pool on the valley floor, resulting in significantly colder temperatures compared to surrounding areas, essentially making it a "cold sink" or "frost hollow" where cold air gets trapped.
 The lower elevations fall within the typical humid subtropical climate (Köppen climate classification Cfa).

 The Cohutta mountains, particularly the northern facing coves can average between 4 and 18 inches annually due to the upslope flow phenomenon.
 Surrounding counties typically average 1 to 4 inches of snow annually on average.
 Elevations over 3,800 feet can have particularly brutal winters with some storms blanketing the mountains with over a foot of snow such as on Big Frog Mountain 4,224 feet (1287 m) which lacks the protection of other mountains, it receives the full impact of cold fronts and other climatic events.
+During the March 1993 Storm of the Century, the north Georgia mountains received between 12 and 30 inches (30–76 cm) of snow, while NOAA county snowfall data identify Murray County as holding Georgia's single-day snowfall record, with 20 inches (51 cm) recorded on March 14, 1993.